madiali/mips-emulator/README.md

 You shouldn't need to change many fields, if any, since it uses the same memory mappings as the ones in the project specification.
 If your memory files are named differently from `{b,d,i,s}mem.mem`, then change your memory file names, or change the names in the JSON file.

-The `"type"` fields contain the special types `Keyboard`, `Accelerometer`, etc., to tell the emulator that the values at those memory addresses (specified by the `"startAddr"` and/or `"length"` fields, if necessary) are special and should be used for I/O or other purposes.
+The `"type"` fields contain the special types `Keyboard`, `Accelerometer`, `Sound`, etc., to tell the emulator that the values at those memory addresses (specified by the `"startAddr"` and/or `"length"` fields, if necessary) are special and should be used for I/O or other purposes.
 For example, type `InstructionMemory` tells the emulator to interpret those values as instructions to be executed.

 ```json
 {